Package 'grpreg'

 Same as above.

-A vector containing either the residual sum of squares ("gaussian") or negative log-likelihood ("binomial") of the fitted model at each value of lambda.
+A vector containing the deviance of the fitted model at each value of lambda.

 n